ekuller/comp333-project/Assignment2/Part1/readme-sql.md

+### Directions for creating the database and running the php app

 Open XAMPP.
 Under Services start Apache and MySQL.
 Under Network enable localhost:8080.
-Go to [localhost:8080](http://localhost:8080).
+Under Volume mount /opt/lampp.
+Then go to the htdocs directory in the new mounted lampp directory.
+Paste the index.php from our Part1 directory into the aforementioned htdocs directory.
+Go to [localhost:8080/phpmyadmin](http://localhost:8080/phpmyadmin/).
+Then under SQL run the following commands in order to create the necessary database.

 Create database named music_db.